Parsley

 Name Origin:

-Relates to the habitat of the parsley plant in nature, where it naturally grows among rocks - the Greek word of which is petros.
-More on the History of Parsley.
+Relates to the habitat of the parsley plant in nature, where it naturally grows among rocks – the Greek word of which is petros.
+To learn more about the origin of parsley, visit our History of Parsley page.

 Natural Order: